-Broiling and roasting pans are very similar types of cookware but each specializes in a different area.
+Broiling and roasting pans are very similar types of cookware but each specializes in a cooking method.
 Roasting pans generally hold larger cuts of meat and cook meat more slowly than a broiling pan.
 There are differences in the way the heat is distributed to these types of pans as well.

 The Design

 Broiler and roasting pans vary in their designs.
-Broiling pans are shallower and have a slotted base, while roasting pans are deeper in size.
-Broiler pans allow food to cook more quickly and allow drippings of the meat to drain underneath the meat itself; while roasting pans allow meat to cook in its own juices.
+The main difference is that broiling pans are shallower like a baking sheet and have a slotted base, while roasting pans are deeper in size.
+Broiler pans allow food to cook more quickly and allow drippings of the meat to drain underneath the meat itself; this allows a better sear on the food from the high heat so the food can better become caramelized using this method.
+Roasting pans allow meat to cook in its own juices and can use lower temperatures and broader heating elements to get the internal temperature necessary.
 A broiler pan has two separate pieces to it.
 It has a lower pan which is called a drip pan and it also has an upper pan which is slotted.
-Roasting pans are generally a single deep pan that sometimes comes with a metal rack used for elevating the meat.
+Roasting pans are generally a single deep pan that sometimes comes with a metal oven rack used for elevating the meat.

 Materials